Mureulos/Mureulos/README.md

-# Opa, eu sou o Murilo 👋🏾
+# Hey, I'm Murilo 👋🏾

-Bem-vindo ao meu perfil do GitHub!
+Welcome to my GitHub profile!

-Jovem dev front-end com o sonho de crescer e tornar o melhor de mim.
+A young front-end dev with a dream to grow and become the best of me.

-## Um pouquinho sobre mim:
+## A little bit about me:

-- 🙇🏾‍♂️ Estudo desenvolvimento de sistemas na Etec de Itaquera
+- 🙇🏾‍♂️ Study development of systems at Etec de Itaquera
-- 🔭 Atualmente procuro por estagios na area
+- 🔭 Currently looking for internships in the field
-- 🌱 No momento estou aprendendo JS, Java e MySql
+- 🌱 At the moment I am learning JS, Java and MySql
-- 💻 Comecei a programar em 2020 por curiosidade
+- 💻 I started programming in 2020 out of curiosity
 - ⚡ Hobbies: 🎸📺 🎮